HL7/davinci-pdex-formulary/input/pagecontent/index.md

 <a name="expected-users"></a>
 ### Expected Users
 <p>
   This Implementation Guide is intended for insurers within the United States.
 Currently, many insurers make their formularies available to patients using PDFs or drug search forms through their websites.
-Providing formularies using FHIR may allow patients to find alternatives to reduce their medication costs, easily comparison-shop between plans, and could help insurers educate consumers about the differences between various drug tiers and pharmacy network types.
+Providing formularies using FHIR may allow patients to find alternatives to reduce their medication costs, easily comparison-shop between plans, and could help insurers educate consumers about the differences between various drug tiers and pharmacy benefit types.
 </p>

 <a name="disclaimers-and-assumptions"></a>